smnh/single-config/README.md

 > Matching selectors for `development` and `production` are `dev` and `prod` respectively.
-This is to allow using the shorter versions inside the configuration json.
+This is to allow using the shorter versions inside configuration json.

-> Omitting `default` will throw an error if build script will not find selector matching the current `NODE_ENV`.
-Not using `default` is a good way to enforce writing selectors for every property.
+> Omitting `default` will throw an error if the build script will not find selector matching the current `NODE_ENV`.
+Therefore, not using `default` is a good way to enforce writing selectors for every environment.

 ## Environment selectors level